 As already mentioned, asset allocation is the most important decision in the realm of asset management.
 Consequently, capital allocation decisions among broad investment classes by investors is deemed the most fundamental decision vis-a-vis investing.
-With each asset allocation choice, an investor faces a risk return trade-off.
-An investor who wants higher (lower) return has to contend with higher (lower) risk.
+With each asset allocation choice, an investor faces a risk-return trade-off.
+An investor who wants higher (lower) returns have to contend with higher (lower) risk.

-Given below is a workout (example) of capital allocation across risky and risk free assets.
+Given below is a workout (example) of capital allocation across risky and risk-free assets.
 Assume that the total market value of an investor’s initial portfolio is US$ 500,000.
-Out of this, 70% is invested in risky assets (composition of stocks and corporate bonds), and 30% is invested in risk free assets (such as money market funds or treasury bonds).
-Weights of each risky type of asset (i.e. stocks and bonds) have been calculated by dividing the amount (US$) of money invested in stocks and in bonds respectively by the total amount (US$) invested in risky assets.
+Out of this, 70% is invested in risky assets (composition of stocks and corporate bonds), and 30% is invested in risk-free assets (such as money market funds or treasury bonds).
+The weights of each risky type of asset (i.e. stocks and bonds) have been calculated by dividing the amount (US$) of money invested in stocks and in bonds respectively by the total amount (US$) invested in risky assets.

 Such an investor is seeking higher returns and is prepared to tolerate a higher level of risk.
 If, for example, the investor wants to reduce the portfolio risk by lowering the allocation to risky assets (for example, from 70% to 50%) and enhancing allocation to risk-free assets (for example, from 30% to 50%) i.e. lower risk by asset reallocation, then he or she should also be willing to tolerate a lower rate of return on the total asset portfolio.